 DR RABIN said that he would be very brief.
 This was a matter of information.
 WADA was aware of the existence and development of regional anti-doping laboratories in some countries, particularly in Europe, and believed that they created a serious breach of the harmonised anti-doping system being developed under the umbrella of the World Anti-Doping Code.
 Such laboratories operated outside any international quality control system, had no obligation in relation to ethical rules, and could potentially lead to frequent questionable results, which could lead to confusion among the athletes and the public.
-He believed that a strong message should be sent by the public authorities to ensure that only accredited laboratories were used for anti-doping analysis and that consideration be given to the resources and capacity of the existing laboratories instead of creating a two-tier system with less capable regional anti-doping laboratories.
+He believed that a strong message should be sent by the public authorities to ensure that only accredited laboratories were used for anti-doping analysis and that consideration be given to the resources and capacity of the existing laboratories.